mjb3/Discuit.jl/docs/src/examples.md

 # Discuit.jl examples

 The following examples provide a flavour of package's core functionality.
-See the [Discuit.jl manual](@ref) for a description of the data types and functions in Discuit.
+See the [Discuit.jl manual](@ref) for a description of the data types and functions in Discuit, and [Discuit.jl models](@ref) for a description of the predefined models available in the package.

-## Defining the model
+## Defining a model

 `DiscuitModel`s can be created automatically using helper functions or manually by specifying each component.
-For example the model we are about to create could be generated automatically using `generate_model("SIS", [100,1])` but constructing it manually is a helpful exercise for getting to know the package.
-See [Discuit.jl models](@ref) for further details.
+For example the model we are about to create could be generated automatically using `generate_model("SIS", [100,1])`.
+However constructing it manually is a helpful exercise for getting to know the package.
+See [Discuit.jl models](@ref) for further details of the `generate_model` function.
 We start by examining `DiscuitModel` in the package documentation:

 ```@repl 1
 using Discuit;